abadid/cmsc424-spring2023/project2/README.md

 the given date.
 Write a query that uses an outer join to list all the flights that did not fly on August 5, 2016.
 Output Column: `flightid`.
 Order By: `flightid`.

 **Q2 (5pt)**.
-Write a query to find the percentage participation of United Airlines in each airport, relative to the other airlines.
+Let's revisit query 6 from Project 1.
+Recall that query 6 asked you to write a query to find the percentage participation of United Airlines in each airport, relative to the other airlines.
 One instance of participation in an airport is defined as a flight (EX.
 UA101) having a source or dest of that airport.
 If UA101 leaves BOS and arrives in FLL, that adds 1 to United's count for each airport.
 This means that if UA has 1 in BOS, AA has 1 in BOS, DL has 2 in BOS, and SW has 3 in BOS, the query returns: